bertronika/copris/README.md

 For reliable interpretation of variables, dedicate a whole line just for them, and make use of Markdown for mixing text and commands.

-Lastly, if your input text contains a variable-symbol-prefixed word and you don't want COPRIS to interpret it, escape it by prefixing it with another dollar symbol.
+COPRIS will skip parsing variables without the correct prefix (letter and underscore) and copy them out to the output.
+If you'd like to do the same to a variable with one of the correct prefixes, escape it by prepending it another dollar symbol.

 ## The modeline